JuliaReach/ReachabilityAnalysis.jl/README.md

 implemented in this package can be found in the source code for each algorithm and in the [References](https://juliareach.github.io/ReachabilityAnalysis.jl/dev/references/) section of the online documentation.

+The following articles have used `ReachabilityAnalysis.jl` for their research:

+- Efficient reachability analysis of parametric linear hybrid systems with time-triggered transitions.
+Marcelo Forets, Daniel Freire, Christian Schilling, 2020. [arXiv: 2006.12325](https://arxiv.org/abs/2006.12325).

+---

 If you use this package for your research, we kindly ask you to cite the following paper, see [CITATION.bib](http://github.com/JuliaReach/ReachabilityAnalysis.jl/blob/master/CITATION.bib).
-Moreover, consider citing the appropriate references for the algorithm(s) used.
+Moreover, please also cite the appropriate originl references to the algorithm(s) used.